the opera shack

 Chloe graduated with a degree in music from the University of Manchester in 2017, and hopes to begin a Masters course in Theatre and Opera Performance in Berlin in 2019.
 Chloe is an aspiring opera singer, and has been involved in productions of Manon, Castor et Pollux, and Gianni Schicchi.
 She continues to perform with various ensembles around Manchester, and will be performing with a Young Artist Opera Festival this summer in productions of A Hand of Bridge and Don Giovanni.
 Chloe’s desire for more performance opportunities and more widely accessible opera productions led her to co-found The Opera Shack, through which she hopes to highlight opera’s social and political relevance in art culture.

-To find out more about our educational programmes and performances, please contact Emma Doherty at email@example.com.
+To find out more about our educational and community programmes and performances, please contact Emma Doherty at email@example.com.

-The Opera Shack also offer workshops and courses for young people, allowing students to explore the stories, dramatisation, and musical themes of various operas.
+The Opera Shack also offer workshops and courses in various settings.
+Recent workshops have included Women’s Voices (Olympias Music Foundation) and Streetwise Opera.
+We also offer workshops in schools allowing students to explore the stories, dramatisation, and musical themes of various operas.
 We combine excellent standards of performance with a passion for arts education – creating a unique model that inspires students to be creative and confident.

-We believe that arts and culture are integral to the wellbeing and education of all children and are passionate about delivering high quality and enjoyable workshops, which showcase opera's accessibility for all.
+We believe that arts and culture are integral to the wellbeing and education of all people and are passionate about delivering high quality and enjoyable workshops, which showcase opera's accessibility for all.